Trashytalk/piwardrive/README.md

 Once the file is created, ``ExtraWidget`` can be added to the dashboard like any other built-in widget.

+For convenience, a simple example plugin is included at ``examples/plugins/hello_plugin.py``.
+Copy or symlink this file into ``~/.config/piwardrive/plugins`` to see it appear alongside the built‑in widgets.

 Compiled extensions built with PyO3 or Cython are supported as well.
 Place the resulting ``.so`` (or ``.pyd`` on Windows) in the plugin directory or within a package.
 Ensure the extension is built against the same Python version that